Maryam4321/NodePlex-CMS/README.md

 # Configuration
 Modify config.json directly or override settings using command-line flags or environment variables:

 	node index.js -c my_config.json
 	dbuser=admin dbpassword=secret port=8080 node index.js

 # Troubleshooting
 **Connection Errors:** Ensure MySQL is running.
 On macOS, use System Preferences to start MySQL.
 On Unix:

 	mysqld &

-**Authentication Errors:** If prompted unexpectedly for a password, check your MySQL root password and reset if necessary: MySQL Password Reset

 # Contributors
 We welcome contributions!
 See our contribution guidelines for more details.